influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/monitoring-dashboards/dashboard-enterprise-monitoring.md

 > When the `_internal` measurements are sent to the `telegraf` database using InfluxDB plugins, many
 > of the same field keys below are prepended with `infuxdb_`, but are otherwise the same field keys listed here.

-## Continuous Queries Executed / Minute
+## Continuous Queries Executed Per Minute

 Displays the non-negative mean rate of change in continuous queries (CQs) executed per minute.